 Computerized tomography (CT) scan.
 For a CT scan, you'll lie on a narrow table that slides into a small chamber.
 X-rays pass through your body from various angles, and a computer uses this information to create detailed cross-sectional images (slices) of your brain.

-A CT scan can provide information about your brain's structure; tell whether any regions show shrinkage; and detect evidence of strokes, ministrokes (transient ischemic attacks), blood vessel changes or tumors.
-Sometimes you'll receive an intravenous (IV) injection of a contrast agent that will help highlight certain brain tissues.
+A CT scan can provide information about your brain's structure; tell whether any regions show shrinkage; and detect evidence of a stroke, ministroke (transient ischemic attacks), a change in blood vessels or a tumor.

 This type of exam assesses your ability to: